gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 * Since we usually only save when we think something important is about to happen or we might die, this action restores up to half of your character's maximum pixels.
 If your character has a maximum of 10 pixels and only 3 remain, they receive 2 more pixels.
 If they have 12 and only 8 remain, they don't receive any because they are already above half their maximum.
 ## Non-player character

-There is a special type of clickable element called non-player characters (NPCs).
+There is a special type of clickable item called non-player characters (NPCs).
 There are three types of NPCs:

 * **Monophrase:** They only have one line and appear in only one scene.
 * **Multiphrases:** They have several lines with an important clue, can appear in different scenes, and can give or receive items.